katie-r3/store/README.md

 * Users can sort the items by category

-* User can add items to their cart without being logged in, to checkout they must then signup or login
+* User can add items to their cart without being logged in, but to checkout they must then signup or login